kenyoni-software/godot-addons/README.md

 ## Custom Theme Overrides

+If you have a custom theme for your own nodes or just need custom theme overrides in your node, this plugin will give you some helping utility.

 This plugin will auto register (via `class_name`) the class `CustomThemeOverrides`.

 You should not use `@export` on your variables, as they will be exported with the `_get_property_list` method.
 Also setter and getter will not be called inside the editor.

 If everything is set up, your theme override variables can be handled like every other theme override property.

+### Compatibility

+- Godot 4.1

 ### Screenshot